 from “To Muslims Who Do Not Say, Salaam”

 Aisha Sharif is a Missouri poet investigating the complex interactions between belief and cultural identity.
-She is an African-American Muslim woman whose work explores “how racial, gender, and religious identities align, separate, and blend.”
-In her debut collection, To Keep From Undressing, faith, gender, and ethnic conscience seem to conflict, but her use of inner dialogue and second-person perspective successfully illustrates the ultimate wholeness of the (ostensibly) divided speaker’s being.
+She is an African American Muslim woman whose work explores “how racial, gender, and religious identities align, separate, and blend.”
+In her debut collection, To Keep From Undressing, faith, gender, and ethnic conscience all seem to be at war with one another, but her use of inner dialogue and second-person perspective successfully illustrates the ultimate wholeness of what at first appeared to be a highly fragmented voice.
 Imperial over-culture looms in the background, and in many ways, these poems are small testaments to the hostile nature of both secularism and Islamophobia.
+To maintain her engagement with religious faith in the face of these hostilities reads as nothing less than heroic.

 4. Autumn McClintock